The Greatest Pitcher Ever

 - "Don't Look Back: The Story of Leroy 'Satchel' Paige," VHS, directed by Richard A. Colla.

-- "Only the Ball was White," DVD, narrated by Paul Winfield; a PBS documentary about the Negro Baseball Leagues.
+- "Only the Ball was White," VHS, narrated by Paul Winfield; a PBS documentary about the Negro Baseball Leagues.

 - Use the Kansas City Public Library catalog to find many more books and documentaries about Satchel Paige.